alx-alexpark/parkalex.dev-ng/src/content/blog/port-forwarding.md

 Personally, I just set up a second subnet on my OpenWrt router, and set firewall rules to prevent traffic from heading anywhere other than the internet.
 It is also nice to set rules so that devices on your LAN can initiate connections to the DMZ, but not vice versa.
 VLANs may also work, depending on your setup.

-Overall, draw a fine line between trusted and untrusted networks, and don’t let any traffic cross that line.
+Overall, draw a clear line between trusted and untrusted networks, and don’t let any traffic cross that line.
 Also, make sure you know the difference between a DMZ network and a DMZ host, they are different things, and the latter can actually be more unsafe than just port forwarding.

 ### Keep in mind, your exposed host machines should also be secure